-- 1.1.1.9 Ships of wood or composite construction, or of other materials the use of which the Register has approved, or ships whose constructional features are such as to render the application of the requirements of the International Convention on Load Lines unreasonable or impracticable, shall be assigned freeboards on the basis of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis. - 1.1.1.10 Cargo ships specified in 1.1.1.1 irrespective of their area of navigation may be additionally assigned freeboards to operate within the restricted area of navigation in accordance with the provisions of the Load Line Rules of Sea-Going Ships.
+- 1.1.1.9 Ships of wood or composite construction, or of other materials the use of which the Register has approved, or ships whose constructional features are such as to render the application of the requirements of LL-66/88 unreasonable or impracticable, shall be assigned freeboards on the basis of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis. - 1.1.1.10 Cargo ships specified in 1.1.1.1 irrespective of their area of navigation may be additionally assigned freeboards to operate within the restricted area of navigation in accordance with the provisions of the Load Line Rules of Sea-Going Ships1.